Informatica Data Quality

 - All Products

-Assigns gender according to first names.
+Assigns gender according to first name.
 The rule returns "M" for male names, "F" for female names, and "U" if the gender is unknown.
-For example, the rule assigns the name "Artur Cruz" a gender of "M" for male.
+For example, the rule assigns the name "Joao Coelho" a gender of "M" for male.

 Parses person name values into separate ports.
 The rule creates ports for values such as title, first name, middle name, and surname.
 The rule also indicates if the name might be a company name and validates the spelling of the name.